Binance Market Update (2022-07-17)

 Binance

-The global cryptocurrency market cap now stands at $0.96T, up by 2.12% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $0.96T, down by -0.10% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading higher.
-Market outperformers include FIDA, MOB, and ETC, up by 72%, 40%, and 29%, respectively.
+Most major cryptocurrencies by market cap are trading mixed.
+Market outperformers include LDO, PYR, and ETC, up by 28%, 22%, and 21%, respectively.

 Top stories of the day: